linkeddatacenter/autocomplete/README.md

 The html page is a standard implementation of [jQueryUi remote autocomplete] (http://jqueryui.com/autocomplete#remote) javascript.

-The  server script is an API interface to the datasets, by default, connects to  https://hub1.linkeddata.center/demo/sparql endpoint.
+The  server script is an API interface to the datasets, by default, connects to  http://pub.linkeddata.center/demo/sparql endpoint.
-You can use your own LinkedData.Center instance ([free tiers available](http://linkeddata.center/home/pricing#cta)) just changing credentials in the api code.
+You can use your own LinkedData.Center instance ([free tiers available](http://linkeddata.center/home/pricing#cta)) just changing credentials in the api code or setting environment variables **LDC_ENDPOINT**, **LDC_USER**, **LDC_PASSWORD**)

 The knoledge base is populated starting from a Knowledge Exchange Engine Schema (KEES) file (find it in pub/kees.ttl).
 This file is the core of the project.
 Through this configuration the ingestion engine of LinkedData.Center cache all needed dbpedia data, managing updates and dbpedia server failure.
 If you want to use your own knowledge base instance, you need just to add following line to  your  graph-db configuration:

 ```